 WHAT IS OFF CENTER

-There are several levels of expectations of an Off Center Dance Theatre member, including technical ability, attitude and dedication.
+Annual auditions for Off Center Dance Theatre are held for Dance Cavise students who are in grades 5 through 12.
+There are several levels of expectations of an OCDT member, including technical ability, attitude, and dedication.

 A big part of what I believe is that we can all try to be the best that we can be, the gifted, talented, and those at risk alike.
 That is what Off Center Dance Theatre and its Youth Ensemble is about.
 What started out many years ago as a performance outlet for young dancers has grown into so much more.

 So why do I do it?
 Simply put for the love of dance and children.
-When I started out teaching simple plies and tendus I hadn’t planned on how much my approach and, in fact, vision would change through the years.
+When I started out teaching simple plies and tendus, I hadn’t planned on how much my approach and, in fact, vision would change through the years.
 The children have taught and influenced me as much as I have them.
 If I have helped influence their future in a positive way, there is no better reward.

 Joe Antony Cavise

 “The best part about OCDT is that you can do what you love and still help those less fortunate.
 I’m so grateful that I got to experience being a member of OCDT.
 I will carry its benefits with me for the rest of my life!” – Laura A.